 Dotmatics, a US scientific software company, is one of our illustrative cases.
 The company decided to step back from its previous IT outsourcing model and aspired to create its own team in Eastern Europe, which is how it found Alcor BPO.
 The main concern of Dotmatics was that they wanted to grow fast and find more than 30 software engineers within a year, but they also didn’t want to lose out on key skills.
 Earlier, we had successfully assisted Sift, an IT product company, in its team extension, so we knew perfectly well how to help Dotmatics.
 We found 30 experienced developers within a year, many of whom were chosen as the first candidate for the position.

-Apart from that, we helped them set up B2B contracts, ensured they chose the best rate for taxes in Poland, and assisted the team in tax payments.
+Apart from that, we helped them set up B2B contracts, ensured they chose the best Polish tax rates, and assisted the team in paying B2B taxes in Poland.